 What about the facilities?

 The facilities at the three-storey building include interactive wallpaper, indoor and outdoor science labs, a music lab, an ICT lab, a clinic and a multi-purpose room.
-There is a second phase to the school which will open in September 2019 which will house the middle school and high school as well as an olympic-sized swimming pool and a performing arts centre.
+There is a planned middle school and high school, which will deliver an olympic-sized swimming pool and a performing arts centre when they come online.

-It is still clearly very early days for Rising School.
-However, the strong focus on STEM subjects, the individualised approach to teaching and the obvious ambition that the school leadership and staff have for their students, makes this a school, that whilst modest in size, seems to have plans that, if successfully translated into action, will certainly make it stand out as is grows.
+The strong focus on STEM subjects, the individualised approach to teaching and the obvious ambition that the school leadership and staff have for their students, makes this a school, that whilst modest in size, has plans that, if successfully delivered, will make it stand out as is grows.

 The fees for The Rising School start at AED 33,575 for KG 1 and KG2 and rise to AED 48,025 for Grade 5.